Contents

 Natural Light.

 Houses are ending up being greener.
-Saving energy is a major cornerstone of residential LEED certification.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into homes, lowering the quantity of artificial light required in a home.
+Saving energy is a significant cornerstone of residential LEED accreditation.
+LEED homes consume to 30% less energy than non-LEED houses.
+Skylights bring totally free, clean, natural light into homes, minimizing the quantity of artificial light needed in a home.

 Heat Gain When Needed.

-Skylights can impact a home’s interior design like no other element, including an unforeseen punch in stairs or office or by offering a centerpiece in living rooms and kitchen areas.
+Skylights can impact a home’s interior design like no other element, adding an unexpected punch in stairways or home offices or by supplying a centerpiece in living spaces and kitchen areas.

 Wanted by Lots Of Homebuyers.